 Onward…out of the mountains and into the city.
 A run down warehouse with little heat, no clean drinking water or shower, and a substantial mouse/rat population doesn’t define the ideal living quarters, but natural instinct to decorate this temporary dwelling set in.
-With plenty of instruments in house and little to no sleep some nights due to rehearsing bands 24 hrs a day, artistic expression started to become more of a feeling than a term.
+With plenty of instruments in house and little to no sleep some nights due to rehearsing bands 24 hrs a day, artistic expression started to become more of an action than a term.

 Sooner than later, the road became home; the road and an old conversion van that seemed to like to blow tires and burn out axels.
 The shows got bigger, the crowds got bigger, the bar rooms filled up, and the paycheck just put gas in the tank.
 Naturally, of course, synchronicity continued to guide every move whether it was known at the time or not.
 From the first tour, to the first MTV appearance, to the first radio airplay, to the first tour overseas, to the first endorsements, and so on and so forth.